psanan/swiss-german-english/guide.template.md

 <h2> Commonly-used verbs </h2>

+The standard conjugation only has four forms.
+All the plural forms are the same!

+* ich mache
+* du machsch
+* er macht
+* mir mached

 Swiss German only uses the compound past tense, never the preterit.
 This includes with "sii" (to be).

 * Ich bin gsii